garbados/prisoners-dilemma-tournament/readme.md

 A round-robin tournament pits every strategy against every other strategy, and then reports the matrix of results.

 A generational tournament starts with a round-robin tournament, but uses the results to kill off ineffective strategies, and reproduce effective ones, before running another round-robin tournament.
-After a given number of generations, the tournament will report the results of each, describing populations of strategies over time. **At this time, generational tournaments are not implemented.**
+After a given number of generations, the tournament will report the results of each, describing populations of strategies over time.

 ## Usage